redscaresu/payment-gateway-challenge-go/README.md

 #### Domain approach

-I create a Domain that we are able to inject payment services into, the reason why I did this was so that we could inject mocked objects into the payment service.
-These are not as strong as the integration tests but run faster.
+I create a Domain that we are able to inject payment services into, the reason why I did this was so that we could inject mocks.

 Arguable YAGNI but I created a domain that can contain n services, for example if end up having to include a new service to integrate with in the future its just a simple case of adding an additional service to the Domain struct and creating the requisitive methods and interfaces.
 It also allows us to split the implementation away from the interface of the services here.